DanieleS/weroad-assignment/README.md

-# NoiViaggioamo - WeRoad Technical Case
+# NoiViaggiamo - WeRoad Technical Case

 <sub><sup>It's basically impossible to find a combination of two words in the field of trips that has not already been used</sup></sub>